Ural Mining and Metallurgical Company

 The holding company was formed around joint-stock company Uralelektromed in 1999.
 The main owner of the company is Uzbek billionaire Iskander Makhmudov.
 The president of the company is Andrew Kozitsin (Козицын, Андрей Анатольевич).

 The company owns about 50 companies located throughout Russia.
+In 2022, the company's revenue amounted to 299 billion rubles.

 Community relations

 UMMC has helped the city of Yekaterinburg.
 For example, at the end of 2013, UMMC worked on a deal to help secure the city's debt liabilities with the bank Gazprombank.
 Other companies giving funds along with UMMC include JSFC Sistema, Sibur, RusHydro, and Inter RAO UES.

 Education

 Russia's Office of Early Childhood Education tasked UMMC Telecom in 2013 with connecting all kindergartens to the internet.
 Specifically, UMMC Telecom will connect kindergartens in Pyshma, an area near Yekaterinburg.

 In September 2013, UMMC donated $250,000 to kindergartens in the Krasnouralsk area.
 The donations were intended to help buy food and maintenance.

 Healthcare

-For example, UMMC created the “Children of Russia” project.
+UMMC created the “Children of Russia” project.
 UMMC launched a pilot for the program in the Sverdlovsk oblast.
 The program serves kids who have serious and numerous health disorders.